Catastrophic Injury Lawyers in Dallas

 Though catastrophic injuries form their own category, they can have very different causes.
 A few of the more common include:

 Accidents that end up causing catastrophic injuries typically occur at very high speeds, for example, on a freeway or an open street late night.
 In addition, accidents involving a truck can cause catastrophic injuries due to the sheer size and weight of an 18-wheeler.
+Motorcycle accidents can also lead to catastrophic injuries because the driver is completely exposed and lacks the same protection as a passenger vehicle.

 Medical malpractice occurs when a doctor or other health care professional acts negligently in performing their duties.
 Because of the high-stakes situations that medical professionals operate in, any act of negligence can result in serious consequences.